-Private Investigator: Career Guide
+How to Become a Private Investigator: Career Guide

 Career Description, Duties, and Common Tasks

-Steps for Becoming a Private Investigator
+Steps to Become a Private Investigator

 Private Investigator Job Training